crazycapivara/imapy/README.md

 # imapy
-(Another) Python imap package on top of imaplib with the intention to keep things simple but flexible, therefor messages are more or less not parsed by default.
+(Another) Python imap package on top of imaplib with the intention to keep things simple but flexible, therefor, messages are more or less not parsed by default.
+As search result (only) a message generator is returned, so that you can iterate over found messages and apply several parsing functions on them.
+Hence, the included utilitiy module "imapy.utils" contains already a lot of parsing functions ...

 # Usage
 ```Python